dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 Note: Throughout human history, civilizations grappled with the design of calendars to attach names to dates and bring order to the solar and lunar cycles.
 For a fascinating explanation of calendars around the world, from the French Revolutionary calendar to the Mayan long count, see Calendrical Calculations by Nachum Dershowitz and Edward M. Reingold (Cambridge University Press, 3rd ed., 2007).

 The library designers decided to separate the concerns of keeping time and attaching names to points in time.
 Therefore, the standard Java library contains two separate classes: the Date class, which represents a point in time, and the LocalDate class, which expresses days in the familiar calendar notation.
-Java 8 introduced quite a few other classes for manipulating various aspects of date and time—see Chapter 6 of Volume II.
+Java 8 introduced quite a few other classes for manipulating various aspects of date and time — see Chapter 6 of Volume II.

 Separating time measurement from calendars is good object-oriented design.
 In general, it is a good idea to use different classes to express different concepts.